ckqqqq/ckqqqq.github.io/_posts/blog/2023-12-21-Coding-Notes.md

 ## Python
 ### Style Philosophy for Python Code
 * One of coding's key sight is that code is read much**more often** than it is written.

 * "Readability counts！"

 * Readability is much more important than code length & showing off coding skills & slight efficiency improvement.

 * Consistency is the foundation of the readability.

-#### Name Conventions：
+#### Name Conventions